littlstar/mlist/README.md

 ## api
 #### prepend(value)
-Prepend a value to the list
+Prepend a value to the list.
+Values are indexed.
 ```js
 var list = mlist()
   , prepend = mlist.prepend